BRINGING YOUR DESIGN TO LIGHT

 Positive thinking can help bring out the best in your Human Design.
 When you are optimistic, it is easier to access your innate gifts.

-Burnout can last a short time or for years.
-Burnout can interfere with your ability to see how things can be different and to find solutions to how you can take back your life.
-This state of mind can even convince you that there’s nothing you can do to turn things around, so why try.
+Burnout can last for a brief period or persist for years.
+It can block your ability to see alternatives and find solutions to reclaim your life.
+This mindset convinces you there’s no way to turn things around, so why try?

 Causes of burnout: